markboatman/event-booking-front/app-notes.md

 This app needs a graphql backend API.
 The URL of this api needs to be defined in the .env as REACT_APP_BACKEND_URL='https://someURL'.
 The code for the backend is in the sibling folder at event-booking-back.
 You can connect to a locally running backend or there is one running on heroku.
 But, need to set REACT_APP_BACKEND_URL accordingly.

-this is a temp line
+this is a temp line to not track

 To RUN LOCALLY look at the package.json file for scripts or do this: npm start.